Azure/AKS/blog/_posts/2024-08-23-fine-tuning-language-models-with-kaito.md

 The tuning property specifies the minimum information required for starting a tuning job, including:

-**Preset**: indicates the target model for tuning (KAITO uses preset configurations to generate all Kubernetes sources needed to run the Job).
+- `preset`: indicates the target model for tuning (KAITO uses preset configurations to generate all Kubernetes sources needed to run the Job).

-**Method**: users can choose LoRA or QLoRA (quantized LoRA, for lower GPU memory usage) as the tuning method.
+- `method`: users can choose LoRA or QLoRA (quantized LoRA, for lower GPU memory usage) as the tuning method.

-**Input**: for flexibility, the tuning input can be a URL (for a public dataset), or images (for a private dataset).
+- `input`: for flexibility, the tuning input can be a URL (for a public dataset), or images (for a private dataset).

-**Output**: where the adapter is stored, as a container image or any other storage type supported by Kubernetes.
+- `output`: where the adapter is stored, as a container image or any other storage type supported by Kubernetes.

 > The choice of GPU SKU is critical since model fine-tuning normally requires more GPU memory compared to model inference.
 To avoid GPU Out-Of-Memory, NVIDIA A100 or higher tier GPUs are recommended.